Vegan Hojicha Panna Cotta with Agar Agar Recipe

 1. Start by infusing your oat milk with tea leaves.
 Add milk to a small saucepan, and tea leaves to a tea bag or strainer.
 Bring to a boil, then lower to a simmer and let cook for 2-3 minutes.
 Remove from heat and let sit for an additional 5 minutes, or to your liking.
 The longer the tea leaves sit, the stronger the flavour will be.

-2. Put the saucepan back on medium heat, and add maple syrup, vanilla bean paste, and agar powder.
+2. Put the saucepan back on low-medium heat, and add maple syrup, vanilla bean paste, and agar powder.
 Bring to a low boil and whisk to combine.
 Remove from heat and let sit for a few minutes.

-4. Garnish with fresh fruit as desired.
+4. Garnish the top of the panna cotta with fresh fruit as desired.

 Expert Tips